Bulverde, Texas

+City in Comal County, Texas, U.S.

-The City of Bulverde (/bʊlˈvɜːrdi/ buul-VUR-dee) is located in Comal County in the State of Texas.
+Bulverde (/bʊlˈvɜːrdi/ buul-VUR-dee) is a city located in Comal County in the State of Texas.
 Bulverde is known for the German emigrant history of the town's founders.
 Bulverde was originally named Piepers Settlement after a prominent German pioneer.
-Its population was 5,692 at the 2020 census, up from 4,630 at the 2010 census.
-Since 2000, Bulverde’s population has grown by nearly 33 percent.
+Its population was estimated at 7,337 in 2025, up from 5,692 at the 2020 census.
+Since 2000, Bulverde’s population has grown by over 95 percent.
 It is part of the San Antonio metropolitan statistical area.

 Geography

 Located in western Comal County approximately 26 mi north of downtown San Antonio.
 U.S. Route 281 passes through the east side of Bulverde, leading south to San Antonio and north 25 mi to Blanco.
 Cibolo Creek, which forms the Comal County, Texas/Bexar County line, runs just south of Bulverde.

 According to the United States Census Bureau, the city has a total area of 25.2 km2, of which 0.02 sqkm, or 0.09%, is covered by water.